How to Make Accessible Forms

 <input type="checkbox"> <label>Receive promotional offers?</label>

-Focus rings act as the stand-in for a mouse pointer for keyboard-only users, so they should never be removed with CSS.
+Focus indicators act as the stand-in for a mouse pointer for keyboard-only users, so they should never be removed with CSS.
 Instead, they should be styled so that they match the site design.
+You'll also need to ensure that there's adequate contrast between the focus indicator and the background.

 Inaccessible: Form Elements Without Focus Rings